tksh164/aumid-stopgap-tools/README.md

     .\mklnkwaumid.exe 'D:\temp\Obsidian-Vault1.lnk' Tksh164.Obsidian.Vault1 'C:\bin\runwaumid.exe' '-tp Tksh164.Obsidian.Vault1 \"Vault1 - Obsidian\" obsidian://open?vault=Vault1'
     ```

     - The **mklnkwaumid** creates `D:\temp\Obsidian-Vault1.lnk` file and sets `Tksh164.Obsidian.Vault1` to the shortcut file as an AppUserModelID.
-You need to specify AppUserModelID that follow the [form](https://learn.microsoft.com/en-us/windows/win32/shell/appids#how-to-form-an-application-defined-appusermodelid) and unique for each group on the taskbar.
+You need to specify AppUserModelID that follow the [AppUserModelID form](#appusermodelid-form) and unique for each group on the taskbar.
     - The `D:\temp\Obsidian-Vault1.lnk` will launches the **runwaumid** with parameters.
     - The **runwaumid** executes `obsidian://open?vault=Vault1` then find the window that has `Vault1 - Obsidian` partially in the windows title text.
 After found the window, the **runwaumid** sets `Tksh164.Obsidian.Vault1` to the windows as an AppUserModelID.
     - It is important that specify the same AppUserModelID both the shortcut (created by **mklnkwaumid**) and the window (executed via **runwaumid**).